Dedidoxsoftcraft/sucre-trap/README.md

 # sucre-trap
 Sucre-trap is a lightweight "honey-route" application designed to identify and fingerprint malicious automated traffic.
 By implementing CSS-hidden lures and high-fidelity logging, Sucre-trap distinguishes between legitimate human users and adversarial scanners.
 This project demonstrates the principles of Active Defense, providing real-time intel
+"This project demonstrates Active Defense by implementing a 'Honey-Route.'
+It distinguishes between human traffic and automated malicious scanners by using CSS-hidden lures.
+It features a custom logging pipeline to fingerprint potential threat actors."